Level42/NotJaxbBundle/README.md

 NotJaxbBundle (en)
 =========

-A Symfony 2 bundle to bind XML to PHP objects using annotations
+A Symfony 2 bundle to bind XML to PHP objects using annotations or generate XML from PHP object.

 1) Installation
 ----------------------------------